COVID-19 pandemic in Canada: Public health

+Several research projects were provided federal funding to develop and implement measures to detect, manage, and reduce the transmission of COVID-19.
+On March 11, Trudeau announced $275 million in funding for 47 projects.
+On March 19, the federal government announced funding for an additional 49 projects to bring the total to 96.

-On March 20, as part of the announcement on Canada's industrial strategy (see below), Trudeau stated that the National Research Council would work with small- and medium-sized companies on health research to fight the virus.
+On March 20, Trudeau stated that the National Research Council would work with small- and medium-sized companies on health research to fight the virus, as part of the announcement on Canada's industrial strategy (see below).

 On March 23, Theresa Tam began appearing in public service announcements on radio and television, urging personal hygiene, social distancing, and against unnecessary travel.

 On April 6, Tam began to suggest that the use of non-medical face masks in public could be an "additional measure" of protection.
 She stated to "protect others around you in situations where physical distancing is difficult to maintain", but that this is not proven to protect the wearer and is considered complementary to all existing health guidance issued thus far.

 In response to backlogs in COVID-19 testing, especially provinces like Ontario, Health Canada approved new rapid testing for the virus.

 On November 3, the Public Health Agency of Canada started recommended that people wear non-medical masks with three layers including a filter.

-On November 3, Tam said that "living with COVID-19 is something that we have to do because it's not going to immediately disappear and the population doesn't have much immunity", and went on to say that "If cases do occur and accelerate in a community, then you have to get at it early because if you let it, the virus and the numbers accelerate and keep accelerating...you will then end up with more widespread closures.
+Tam said that "living with COVID-19 is something that we have to do because it's not going to immediately disappear and the population doesn't have much immunity", and went on to say that "If cases do occur and accelerate in a community, then you have to get at it early because if you let it, the virus and the numbers accelerate and keep accelerating...you will then end up with more widespread closures.
 So, I think as cities or hotspots cool down, if you like, the restart needs to be carefully thought of."

 Long-term care homes

-Long-term care homes have been impacted heavily by the pandemic.
-On April 13, Tam reported that at least half of COVID-19 deaths in Canada were linked to long-term care homes (with the exact number varying by province), and that "these deaths will continue to increase, even as the epidemic growth rate slows down.
+Long-term care homes were impacted heavily by the pandemic.
+On April 13, Tam reported that at least half of COVID-19 deaths in Canada were linked to long-term care homes (with the exact number varying by province), and that those deaths would continue to increase even as the transmission rate decreased.
 Tam cited factors such as outside visitors, communal living spaces, and staff being transferred among multiple facilities as particular vulnerabilities.
-The pandemic has exacerbated pre-existing staffing issues at some facilities, including underpaid staff and being understaffed in general.
+The pandemic exacerbated pre-existing staffing issues at some facilities, including underpaid staff and being understaffed in general.
 On April 28, Tam stated that as many as 79 percent of Canada's COVID-19 fatalities occurred in long-term care homes.

 Health Canada issued recommendations for long-term care homes.
-They encouraged them to restrict outside visitors and volunteers, restrict employees from being transferred between multiple facilities, provide personal protective equipment, enforce physical distancing during meals, screen staff and essential visitors.
+They were encouraged to restrict outside visitors and volunteers, restrict employees from being transferred between multiple facilities, provide personal protective equipment, enforce physical distancing during meals, screen staff and essential visitors.
 On April 15, Trudeau announced that the federal government planned to provide additional pay to long-term care workers.